Last updated June 2020

 Throughout the exercises, Gill was on-hand to provide help on a one-to-one basis, and to provide demonstrations to individuals or small groups.
 The participants could also refer to their pdf guides for help.

 Once these exercises were completed, participants could use the remainder of the workshop to try drawing their own figures, using reference images they had brought with them.
-Those Illustrator files that Gill had drawn from examples that participants had provided were given to the relevant participant, so that they could see how that figure could be constructed in Illustrator.
+Those Illustrator files that Gill had drawn from examples that participants had provided were given to the relevant participant, so that they could see how the figure could be constructed in Illustrator.
 Gill also gave advice to participants on how they could construct their figures, and on general good graphic design practice.